Bayard & Holmes

 Some tweeps are members of the military and/or intelligence communities, and some are not.
 Regardless, we would emphasize that all information they tweet is open source.
 You will notice that relatively few of the tweets reference mainstream media sources.
 If we really want to know what’s happening, we have to be open to a variety of sources and remember that even a broken clock is right twice a day.

-Next week, we will focus on questions to ask when evaluating the content of articles.
 Do you have any questions regarding evaluating a source?
 Do you have any favorite methods or suggestions?